dmitrycello/yaglpp/assets/USAGE.md

 	return 0;
 }
 ```

-> [!NOTE]
-> If there is no error, the IntelliSense shows the description of every library member:
+The IntelliSense shows the description of every library member:

 ![24.png](24.png)